opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-generic.rst

-As there are tighter limits on the first line of commit message, the end of the line should not be marked by period. entences in the rest of commit message should be punctuated as usual.
+As there are tighter limits on the first line of commit message, the end of the line should not be marked by period. sentences in the rest of commit message should be punctuated as usual.

 Some projects verify commit message formatting in automated verify-style job.